re-mote-sensing/re-mote/RyanTyrrell19/Planner.md

 4. See if Can put GPS into sleep mode (i.e. use Enable Pin) via commands using U-center

+5. Use rfm95 with turtles and MESH for other stuff.
+MESH has the SMA connector already on, good for relayer's, bad for trutles (it'll have to be removed)

 1. Solder pins on water sensor
 7. Check range of RFM95 Modules